 Indigenous societies have maintained a close tie to their land in both their cultural and economic practices.
-Their culture understands natural law, the law of the earth, as they have been nourished by, and have nourished their ties to their particular territory.
+Their cultures understands natural law, the law of the earth, as they have been nourished by, and have nourished their ties to their particular territory.
 Their distinctive social, cultural, economic and political characteristics have a direct connection to the place they inhabit.

 David Garneau, one of the curators of Transformer / Native art in Light and Sound uses the term Indigenous contemporary, referring to Indigenous artists who have embraced current, cutting edge contemporary artistic practices.
 He says 'The role of indigenous contemporary artist is to tap into ancient springs and serve sustenance in new skins'.

 I saw the above mentioned exhibition in the National Museum of the American Indian (NYC) and was inspired by contemporary practices that brought forth the artistic discourse of people whose art seems to link directly to a connection to place.
 It highlighted the deep relevance Indigenous culture has within Western contemporary culture in transmitting distinct ways of 'seeing' and inspire ecological thinking.